 Since my mom’s family lives in Central America, I obviously did not see them as often as I would have liked.
 All these years since elementary school, I would hear about friends doing things with a grandparent – fishing, making banana pudding, learning to knit – and have felt a little let down, thinking of all the grandparent memories I missed.

-At Nannie’s house in July, she surprised us by having a new yummy treat in place of her usual peanut butter cookies.
-Since Jason was a little boy, Nannie has always had a plate (and a doggie bag) of her delicious peanut butter cookies waiting for him (and now me, too!) when we arrive.
+At Nanny’s house in July, she surprised us by having a new yummy treat in place of her usual peanut butter cookies.
+Since Jason was a little boy, Nanny has always had a plate (and a doggie bag) of her delicious peanut butter cookies waiting for him (and now me, too!) when we arrive.
 That brat.
-This time, she had decided to make her homemade peanut brittle.
+This time, she had decided to make her homemade microwave peanut brittle.
 Oh, my gosh.
 Addicted, people.
 Addicted.
 I’ve always liked peanut brittle okay.
 I might eat a piece or two if it’s around but it isn’t anything I get overly excited about or have ever thought about making.

-Until that wonderful day at Nannie’s.
+Until that wonderful day at Nanny’s.

-I felt so special as my Nannie sat me down in her kitchen and demonstrated every step of this delicious microwave peanut brittle recipe for me as she made a second batch, stressing certain points, over and over.
+I felt so special as my Nanny sat me down in her kitchen and demonstrated every step of this delicious microwave peanut brittle recipe for me as she made a second batch, stressing certain points, over and over.

 “You might have trouble finding the raw Spanish peanuts needed for the recipe.
 Many grocery stores don’t stock them.“